 One way to qualify for legal U.S. residence (a green card) is through a job offer in the United States, as most people who are interested in immigrating know.
-The offered job must be full-time and permanent -- permanent in the sense that the employer expects the need for your services to be ongoing, not temporary or seasonal.
-Theoretically, any full-time, permanent position can anchor a green card, from housekeeper to physicist.
+The offered job must be full-time and permanent—permanent in the sense that the employer expects the need for your services to be ongoing, not temporary or seasonal.
+Theoretically, any full-time, permanent position can be the basis for a green card, from housekeeper to physicist.
 But the practical reality is much different, as this article will describe, highlighting issues such as:

 Keep in mind, however, that a lot depends on the way the facts of your particular situation play out under the rules and procedures for employment-based green cards.

 If you are an illustrious physicist, one who enjoys international recognition, then you and your prospective employer can bypass the lengthy process known as "labor certification" altogether.
 (For a description of these "priority workers," see Employment-Based Green Card Options.)

 For most jobs, though—even jobs like physicist that require advanced degrees— the U.S. employer must demonstrate to the satisfaction of the U.S. Department of Labor (DOL) that no qualified U.S. worker is willing and able to take the job.
 To do this, the employer undertakes an actual recruitment process, advertising the job according to strict DOL specifications and offering at least the going rate of pay.
 (For a detailed discussion of the recruitment process, see Employer Recruitment Requirements Under PERM.)